-Red Tail Hemiodus Tetra (Hemiodus gracilis) Fish Species Profile & Care Guide
+Red Tail Hemiodus Tetra (Hemiodus gracilis) Species Profile & Care Guide

 Although the Red Tail Hemiodus Tetras are known as being Semi-Aggressive, this is not the case.
 People presumably think this is due to their nervous nature, often intimidating smaller, more slow-moving species because of their large size and because they are fast swimmers.

 These fish are a relatively peaceful, skittish, shoaling fish that can be quite timid.
 When put in a single species aquarium, they are best kept in groups of at least ten or more individuals, and should only be kept in well-established aquariums.